visioncritical/knife-cookbook-sync/README.md

 If you pass `-d`, it'll perform a "dry run" and just show you what it would upload.

+See "Exit Statuses" below for information on how `knife cookbook sync` can let you know what it did (you know, for scripting yo).

 For more information, use `knife cookbook sync --help`.

+## Exit Statuses

+The following exit codes are used in various situations:

+* 0: nothing went wrong, but we did not see anything different.
+Works in dry run and sync mode.
+* 1: Something is not right -- usually this means you have a broken `cookbook_path` or did not supply `-o`.
+Whereever Chef is sending its UI output will have the information you seek (usually Standard Error).
+* 5: nothing went wrong, but there are differences between what's in your `cookbook_path` and the chef server.
+Works in dry run and sync mode.

 ## Chef-Workflow support